Charlie Blackmon Preview, Player Props: Rockies vs. Orioles

 Charlie Blackmon At The Plate

-- He has gone deep in 10.6% of his games this season, and 2.5% of his plate appearances.
+- He has homered in seven games this season (10.4%), leaving the park in 2.4% of his plate appearances.

-- He has scored in 35 of 66 games this year, and more than once 10 times.
+- He has scored a run in 35 games this year, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.